Dr Patrick Errington

 Early Career Teaching and Research Fellow

-A graduate of the University of Alberta (BA, 2011), where he studied under Nobel laureate Derek Walcott, Patrick also holds an MFA (Master of Fine Arts) in writing and literary translation from Columbia University (2015) and a PhD for his research in literary theory and enactive hermeneutics under Profs John Burnside and Don Paterson at the University of St Andrews (2018).
+A graduate of the University of Alberta (BA, 2011), where he studied under Nobel laureate Derek Walcott, Patrick also holds an MFA (Master of Fine Arts) in writing and literary translation from Columbia University (2015) and a PhD for his research in literary theory and enactive cognition under Profs John Burnside and Don Paterson at the University of St Andrews (2018).
 He has taught literature, literary theory, and creative writing at Columbia University and at numerous universities around Scotland, including Edinburgh Napier, the University of Dundee, the University of St Andrews, and the University of Edinburgh.

 (Photo credit: Rob McDougall)

-PhD, University of St Andrews
+PhD, Poetic Theory, University of St Andrews

-MFA, Columbia University
+MFA, Creative Writing and Literary Translation, Columbia University

-BA, University of Alberta
+BA, English Literature, University of Alberta

 Creative Writing (prose and poetry) and English literatures.